Jaakk0S/IceCreamParlor/README.md

 To run Icecream-parlor locally you only need to pull this repository.

+In this composition, the app is set up to run locally in a single host machine.

 ## Requirements

 To run Ice-cream Parlor on your local machine, you need the following.